Umang-Bansal/Study-Buddy/README.md

 4. **Start learning**:
    - Upload any document (PDF, Word, etc.)
-   - Press `SPACEBAR` and ask: "What's this about?"
+   - Press `ctrl + SPACEBAR` and ask: "What's this about?"
    - Listen to the AI explain and ask follow-ups naturally

 ## 🎯 Use Cases